PostoMETRO/PostoMETRO-Paper/README.md

 </div>

-We also compare our method with FastMETRO to show its improvement
+We also offer visualization results on 3DPW and OCHuman datasets, and occlusion sensitivity analysis results compared with other baselines

 <div align="center">
   <img src="./assets/visualization.png" alt="vis">